donnyk22/java-rest-api/README.md

 <b>Instructions:</b>

 - To use WebSockets, open the HTML page "WebSocket***.html" in the web folder (can be opened directly in the browser)
+- Email service is using my MailTrap (https://mailtrap.io/) credentials.
+The email will not be sent to the real recipient, but will go into my MailTrap inbox.
+Better change into your own credentials.
 - The audit trail in this project has two features.
 JPA automatically handles the first one with the @Audited endpoint, and the other one is manual by inserting into the database table.
   The @Audited is creating history from the entity's transaction into a new table.
 Pros: automatic and minimal configuration, cons: difficult to customize and database bloat.
   The other one is a highly customizable audit trail log with manual insert on every needed service.
 The cons is hard to maintain.
 - For testing OAuth2/SSO login with Google, you can open "OAuth2Test.html" in the web folder (can be opened directly in the browser).
-The configuration is in "SecurityConfig.java"
+The configuration is in "SecurityConfig.java".
+  For Credentials, you must use your own private key (too risky to share my private key lol) by creating/using your existing project in the Google console (https://console.cloud.google.com/)
 - All configurations are available in the application-dev.properties